Wordius/zola-mdhb/content/tools/markdown-editors.md

 +++
-title = "Tools of the trade: writing, editing & note-taking apps" description = "The table below provides a list of markdown editors I have come across.
-The list is not static – it will grow…" weight = 400 toc = "true"
+title = "Writing, editing & note-taking apps" description = "The table below provides a list of markdown editors I have come across.
+The list is not static – it will grow…" weight = 100 slug = "markdown-editors"
 +++

 No surprise, this list leans heavily towards Mac/iOS.
 Among these apps are some that work on other platforms, such as Windows and Linux.